Legend of Illusion Starring Mickey Mouse: Reception

 Reviewing the Game Gear version, GamePro mildly criticized the sounds, the lack of challenge, and the Game Gear's limited controls, but praised the "Disney quality" graphics and concluded the game to be "worth playing".
-The four reviewers of Electronic Gaming Monthly gave it a 7.5 out of 10, commenting on the impressive graphics (particularly the "crisp" colors), the solid controls and playability, and general fun of the game.
+The four reviewers of Electronic Gaming Monthly commented on the impressive graphics (particularly the "crisp" colors), the solid controls and playability, and general fun of the game.
 Ed Semrad concluded, "It seems that the programmers took some time on this one.
 Action gamers and Disney fans alike should check out this outstanding game."